byuccl/spydrnet-tmr/docs/simpleCounter/vivado_vivado/index.rst

 Vivado/Vivado
 =======================

-This walk through explains how to take a net list from Vivado and run it through SpyDrNet TMR and then reinsert the design into Vivado.
+This walk through explains how to take a netlist from Vivado and run it through SpyDrNet TMR, then reinsert the triplicated design back into Vivado to generate a bitstream.

 Uploading the Verilog HDL into Vivado
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first step is to create an RTL project.
+The first step is to create an RTL project in Vivado.

 .. image:: vivado_screenshot1.*
    :align: center

-Add **simpleCounter.sv** to the project.
+Create the project and add **simpleCounter.sv** to the project.

 Download: |simpleCounter.sv|